 Let us show that the primitive norm and the simple loops norm are examples of $\Aut$-norms on free and surface groups.
 It is clear that the primitive norm is an $\Aut$-norm since the set of primitive elements in $\Bo F_n$ equals to the set

 where $b$ is an arbitrary chosen primitive element.
 Thus this set is a single $\Aut(\Bo F_n)$-orbit.
-In the case of the simple loops norm we use Baer-Dehn-Nielsen theorem which states:
+In the case of the simple loops norm we use the Baer-Dehn-Nielsen theorem which states:

-Now it follows form the classification of surfaces, that $\Aut(\Bo\Gamma_g)$-orbit of a simple element $s\in \Gamma_g$ is determined by the homeomorphism type of surface $S_g \backslash \gamma_s$, where $\gamma_s$ is the corresponding simple loop.
+Now it follows from the classification of surfaces, that $\Aut(\Bo\Gamma_g)$-orbit of a simple element $s\in \Gamma_g$ is determined by the homeomorphism type of the surface $S_g \backslash \gamma_s$, where $\gamma_s$ is the corresponding simple loop.
 Since there are only finitely many homeomorphism types of such surfaces, the set of simple elements consists of finitely many $\Aut(\Bo\Gamma_g)$-orbits.